intel-unesp-mcp/infieri2019-session1/README.md

 target row, then travels horizontally until it reaches the destination.
 Such interconnection is specifically optimized for KNL traffic flows.
-KNL has two types of memory, known as DDR4 SDRAM (double data rate fourth-generation synchronous dynamic random-access memory) and HBM (High-Bandwidth Memory).
-The maximum capacity for DDR4 is 384 GB and the size of HBM is 16 GB.
+KNL has two types of memory, known as DDR4 SDRAM (double data rate fourth-generation synchronous dynamic random-access memory) and HBM (High-Bandwidth Memory) or MCDRAM.
+The maximum capacity for DDR4 is 384 GB and the size of MCDRAM is 16 GB.
 The high-bandwidth memory can be used as a Last-level cache (LLC) or as a regular addressable memory.
 KNL allows three modes of configuration:

-* **Flat:** memory is treated as a standard memory in same address space of DDR4;
+* **Flat:** MCDRAM is treated as a standard memory in same address space of DDR4;
-* **Cache:** memory is used as an LLC cache for DDR4;
+* **Cache:** MCDRAM is used as an Last-level cache (L3) for DDR4;
-* **Hybrid:** a portion of memory is cache and the remaining is flat.
+* **Hybrid:** a fraction of MCDRAM is set up as cache and the remaining as flat.

 The memory in KNL can be organized in two forms: Uniform Memory Access (UMA), in which the latency from one core to any memory location will vary little